vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 ## A Simple State Machine

+Let us build an state machine that transitionates from one state to the following one using the rules of a certain instruction.
+This machine can be represented as follows:

 ![image](figures/simple-state-machine-overview.pdf.png)

 The following assembly program describes a state machine with two registries $A$ and $B$ that accepts a free input: